Umuzi-org/ACN-syllabus/content/topics/linux/intro-to-bash/_index.md

 You can install it using `sudo apt-get install terminator`

 This just gives you a few useful extra features.
-This Indian dude who likes shiney cars will tell you more about it: https://www.youtube.com/watch?v=mMak2VzRbmc
+This Indian dude who likes shiny cars will tell you more about it: https://www.youtube.com/watch?v=mMak2VzRbmc

 2. Set up your keyboard shortcuts so you can open a new terminal instantly whenever you want.
 See if you can figure this one out on your own.